soraxas/firmware/README.md

   - `consumeActive` will deactivate/suppress all currently active keys.
   - `resolveSecondary` allows resolution of secondary roles depending on the next key - this allows us to accurately distinguish random press from intentional press of shortcut via secondary role.
 See `resolveSecondary` entry under Layer switching.
 Implicitly applies `postponeKeys` modifier.
   - `ifPrimary/ifSecondary` act as an abreviation for `resolveSecondary`.
 They use postponing mechanism and allow distinguishing between primary and secondary roles.
   - `ifShortcut/ifNotShortcut/ifGesture/ifNotGesture [IFSHORTCUTFLAGS]* [KEYID]*` will wait for next keypresses until sufficient number of keys has been pressed.
 If the next keypresses correspond to the provided arguments (hardware ids), the keypresses are consumed and the condition is performed.
+Consuming takes place in both `if` and `ifNot` versions if the full list is matched.
 E.g., `ifShortcut 090 089 final tapKey C-V; holdKey v`.
     - `Shortcut` requires continual press of keys (e.g., like Ctrl+c).
 By default, timeouts with release of the activation key.
     - `Gesture` allows noncontinual sequence of keys (e.g., vim's gg).
 By default, timeouts in 1000 ms since activation.
     - `IFSHORTCUTFLAGS`:
       - `noConsume` allows not consuming the keys.
 Useful if the next action is a standalone action, yet we want to branch behaviour of current action depending on it.
-      - `transitive` makes termination conditions relate to any of the referenced keys (normally, they always refer to the activation key) - e.g., in transitive mode, first key can be released if second key is being held.
+      - `transitive` makes termination conditions relate to that key of the queue whose result is most permissive (normally, they always refer to the activation key) - e.g., in transitive mode with 3-key shortcut, first key can be released if second key is being held.
 Timers count time since last performed action in this mode.
 Both `timeoutIn` and `cancelIn` behave according to this flag.
+In non-transitive mode, timers are counted since activation key press - i.e., since macro start.
       - `timeoutIn <time (NUMBER)>` adds a timeout timer to both `Shortcut` and `Gesture` commands.
 If the timer times out (i.e., the condition does not suceed or fail earlier), the command continues as if matching KEYIDs failed.
 Can be used to shorten life of `Shortcut` resolution.
       - `cancelIn <time (NUMBER)>` adds a timer to both commands.
 If this timer times out, all related keys are consumed and macro is broken. *"This action has never happened, lets not talk about it anymore."* (Note that this is an only condition which behaves same in both `if` and `ifNot` cases.)
   - DEPRECATED (use `ifShortcut/ifGesture` instead) `resolveNextKeyEq <queue idx> <key id> <timeout> <adr1> <adr2>` will wait for next (n) key press(es).
 When the key press happens, it will compare its id with the `<key id>` argument.
 If the id equals, it issues goto to adr1.
 Otherwise, to adr2.
 See examples.
 Implicitly applies `postponeKeys` modifier.
     - `arg1 - queue idx` idx of key to compare, indexed from 0.
 Typically 0, if we want to resolve the key after next key then 1, etc.